Burtens/301-SoftwareDesignProject/ANSWERS.md

 and allow the events state to change based on a users decisions.

-By using a State patten this allows the different events i.e. Scheduled, Archived, Past and Canceled to have different behavior defined separately in their own sub-classes with transitions defined as explicit methods.
+By using a State patten this allows the different events i.e. Scheduled, Archived, Past and Canceled to have different behavior defined separately in their own sub-classes with transitions defined as explicit methods (Principle: Tell, don't ask, Program to an Interface).
 This makes it easier to the follow transition path and can make the codes intent clearer.

 In contrast, the context implementation would have to use data values to define internal states.